Developing a Telegram Bot in Python

 bot.polling(non_stop=True)

-If you simply display the message parameter, it will look something like this:
+If we simply print the message parameter, it will look something like this:

 json